naveed-fida/ticket_mania_microservices/README.md

 5. **payments**: Handles credit card payments.

 ## Why These Five Services?
-These amount of services here are an obvious overkill as no single one has a lot of complexity.The five services aren't chosen for any reason other than to have as many services as possible to explore issues in microservices.
+These amount of services here are an obvious overkill as no single one has a lot of complexity.
+The five services have been chosen for no reason other than to have as many services as possible to explore issues in microservices.

 ## Infrastructure
 Docker and kubernetes are used to manage instances of these services and handle networking between them.